 A Commitment to Social Justice

-The congregation supports other local non-profits through our Share the Plate program, in which half the undesignated Sunday Offering is donated to charities in the area selected by the SJC.
-Among these are the “Kids to Camp” scholarship drive for the Natural Resources Trust of North Easton, the Brockton Interfaith Community, and the Bridgewater Food Pantry.
+The congregation supports other local non-profits through our Share the Plate program, in which the majority of the undesignated Sunday Offering is donated to charities in the area selected by the SJC.
+Among these are the “Kids to Camp” scholarship drive for the Natural Resources Trust of North Easton, the Brockton Interfaith Community, the Bridgewater Communities for Civil Rights (BCCR), the Bridgewater DICE program, and the Coalition for Social Justice.
+We also collect food and household paper goods throughout the year to be delivered to the Bridgewater Food Pantry.

 Because of the COVID pandemic, several in-person programs that this committee used to sponsor are currently on hold.
 We look forward to renewing these in the future, particularly hosting a Coming Out Day Pot Luck at the church with LGBTQ+ students, staff and friends from Bridgewater State University.
 Our guests would lead a discussion on issues relevant to the LGBTQ+ community.
 Other programs on hold due to COVID are volunteer efforts at the Old Colony Correctional Center, including a Read to Me, Father program.

 Since 2018 the SJC has co-hosted a Black Lives Matter film series with BCCR.
 We would hold a monthly BLM film viewing and discussion, open to the public in our Sanctuary.
 Since March 2020 these have been done remotely with the viewing done individually prior to the discussion.
 We hope to resume these in-person shows and discussions at the church when it is safe to do so.